 Where to Go Next: Social Security Lawyers

 If you are severely disabled, you need—and are entitled to—assistance now.
 Don’t wait for the government bureaucracy behemoth to approve your claim.
-Let the experts at the LaTour Law Firm help you file for your presumptive disability payments.
+Let the experts at the Law Offices of Dr. Bill LaTour help you file for your presumptive disability payments.
 These will ease your stress and worry about money in the upcoming months and let you focus on your rehabilitation and healing, like you need to.